Refrigerant Recovery Practices

 • Purge your hoses before recovery.

-• Use a flare line drier on the inlet of the machine to increase the life of the machine and to filter and dry the refrigerant.
+• Use a flare line drier on the inlet of the machine to increase the life of the machine, as well as filter and dry the refrigerant.
 These must be replaced regularly.

 • When recovering into a tank using the standard method, invert the tank and pump into the vapor port on the tank.